JXWw3wLD9LArcR7c/Manual-WhatsApp-Key-DB-Extractor/README.md

 - No powershell or sh version.
 Might do powershell though (not sh, I am not familiar with it)
 - No backup (You should not lose data if you unnistall whatsapp, I still advice you to backup)
 - No sanity checks at all.
 Nothing is going to tell you that have the right version or etc
-- It won't detect your android version.
-Instead you need to choose the file that fits your version.

 ###### BRANCH UPDATES:
 v4.7-E1.0-M - Unofficial version to fix some errors which appear on newer android versions (7+).
 Also the first version used on this fork.